Go Ad-Free

 Should You Fortify Your Life With Vitamins and Minerals?

 Do you take vitamins and minerals?
-Many health professionals think you are wasting your money.
-What's the story on dietary supplements: healthy or harmful?
+Many health professionals think you are wasting your money, but new research shows they slow aging.

 Here is a classic example posted by “Orac” on ScienceBlogs on December 19, 2013: